landon9720/Proseeo/README.md

 p set release_date now + 1d 1h # now and today keywords with + and - operators with human string operands
 p set release_date now + 1d 2h
 p set release_date today + 1d

-p tell
-  ...
-1) screenshot.jpg
-2) screenshot2.jpg

-p open attachment 1 # invoke system viewer p edit attachment 2 # invoke system editor

-error messages should be written as if the programmer is sitting with the user and walking them through their use case